 This paper considers the problem of weighted polynomial approximation in the mean square metric of kernels of the form

 where $A$ and $B$ are fixed complex numbers, $\lambda>0$, and $s$ is a positive integer ($s\in \mathbb{N}$).
-A lot of works are devoted to the solutions of extremal problems of the best approximation of kernels of various types in uniform and integral metrics (see, for example, the monographs \cite{Ahiezer_1956, Dzyadyk_Shevchuk_2008, Stepanets_2005} and the paper \cite{Savchuk_Savchuk_2024}, which provides a bibliography on this topic).
+A lot of works are devoted to the solutions of extremal problems of the best approximation of kernels of various types in uniform and integral metrics (see, for example, \cite{Ahiezer_1956, Dzyadyk_Shevchuk_2008, Savchuk_Savchuk_2024, Stepanets_2005}, which provide a bibliography on this topic).
 In particular, Ahiezer \cite{Ahiezer_1956} was the first to establish the exact values of the best weighted approximations on the real axis of kernels \eqref{eq:Intro1} in the case of $s=0$ and found the extreme polynomials.
 He proved that for any fixed algebraic polynomial

 of degree $n$ and for arbitrary real numbers $A,B$ and $\lambda>0$, the following equality holds:

 The solution to the corresponding extremal problem of approximation by rational functions with given poles in a uniform metric was obtained by Bernstein (see, e.g. \cite{Bernstein_1964}).